Egypt: Temples, Pyramids, the Nile and More

 Nile Dinner Cruise

-At night, we signed up to do a dinner cruise on the Nile.
-There are cruises that go for a few days and start/end in Aswan but we just did one for the night, it was a few hours in duration.
-The name of the boat was Scarabee and we were able to book it the day of, so there is no need to book anything beforehand.
-On the boat, they gave us a delicious dinner and provided entertainment that consisted of a belly dancer and a tanoura dancer.
+At night, I booked a dinner cruise on the Nile.
+There are cruises that go for a few days and start/end in Aswan but I just did one for the night, it was a few hours in duration.
+The name of the boat was Scarabee and I was able to book it the day of, so there is no need to book anything beforehand.
+On the boat, they served me a delicious dinner and provided entertainment that consisted of a belly dancer and a tanoura dancer.
 Tanoura translates to ‘skirt’ which is what the dancer, usually a man, wears that is decorated with lights and is long & very heavy.
 The dance consists of a series of twirl after twirl.
 It was pretty exciting and one has to wonder how he does not get dizzy after that!

 A1EE88DD-D823-4682-BFCE-D11C883C31B3